St. Josephine Bakhita: Her Light Still Shines Brightly

 When it was time to return to Mimmina’s home, Bakhita did not want to leave the school.
 With the support of the Canossian Sisters and the atriarch of Venice, she resisted, taking her case to court.
 Since Italian law did not recognize slavery, the court declared Bakhita had been free the entire time she was in Italy.
 She joined the convent and devoted the next 50 years of her life to caring for others.

 In 2000, she was canonized by St. John Paul II, and the once unnamed slave child became Saint Josephine Bakhita.
 During the Mass, he said, “In St. Josephine Bakhita, we find a shining advocate of genuine emancipation.
 The history of her life inspires not passive acceptance, but the firm resolve to work effectively to free girls and women from oppression and violence, and to return them to their dignity in the full exercise of their rights.”

 Her feast day February 8, which is also the Catholic Church’s International Day of Prayer and Awareness Against Human Trafficking.

 Why Bakhita’s story matters more than ever

 Bakhita’s story highlights the complexities of human trafficking.
 While the Canossian Sisters fought for her freedom, they were also accomplices in her enslavement.
 Are we also accomplices?
 As members of a society where trafficking thrives, the chains are in our hands.

-Catholic Relief Services and the United States Conference of Catholic Bishops are working to Turn on the Light and end human trafficking.
+Catholic Relief Services and the United States Conference of Catholic Bishops are working to lead the way to end human trafficking by supporting migrants and refugees who are vulnerable.
 We encourage you to take a deeper look at the economic structures and social norms are enabling human trafficking.
-And we invite you to join us in taking action against this heinous crime.
+And we invite you to join us in taking action against this heinous crime by supporting migrant and refugee families around the world.
 Together, we can “loosen the chains” and ensure that no one feels the pain of slavery again.